matiascodesal/maya-glTF/README.md

 - Lambert, Blinn, Phong use a PBR conversion approximation
    - Base color comes from color attribute as texture or value.
    - Metallic and roughness are derived from the other attribute values and do not support textures.
-- Recommend aiStandardSurface shader for best material conversion.
+- Recommend StingrayPBS shader for best material conversion.
-   - Textures not supported for metallicRoughness
 - Node animation supported for translation, rotation, scale.
 - glTF and glb supported
 - Options for embedded binary data, single external bin, or preserved external images.